Course: HIST 317J

 You may register for the 3 credit field study course with your local program coordinator or online at MyUMGC.
 Tuition assistance or financial aid can be applied toward tuition costs.
 For more information, contact the UMGC Field Study Office at CIV +49-(0)631-534-800, or e-mail fieldstudies-europe@umgc.edu.

-Before completing your travel plans, please verify with your local program coordinator or the Field Study Office at UMGC Europe Headquarters that the course will be held as scheduled.
+Before completing your travel plans, please verify with your local program coordinator or the Field Study Office at e-mail fieldstudies-europe@umgc.edu to inquire if the course will be held as scheduled.
 If you drop/withdraw from a field study course after the registration deadline, you will be charged a fee of $100.
+A one-credit hour field study will be charged the amount equal to the pre-purchased tickets.
+Please see the additional field study fee.

 A field study course packs all of the 48 contact-hours of other courses into adventure-filled days on location, so you can earn one to three credits at an accelerated pace.
 In addition, rather than taking place in an education center, a field study course takes place in a historical European city where the subject being studied has its roots.
 You will visit historical sites and museums as well as participate in lectures that bring it all together for a one-of-a-kind learning experience.